bohadi/bohadi.github.io/index.md

 <meta http-equiv="Expires" content="0">
 </head>

-Welcome to the user site of [github/bohadi](https://github.com/bohadi).
+Welcome to the user site of [github/bohadi](https://github.com/bohadi).<br>
+Thanks for the visit and please feel free to look around.

-I am currently most interested in effectively engineering complex software via application of category theory and type theory.
+I am currently most interested in effectively engineering complex<br>
+software via application of category theory and type theory.

 <!--